laguna-gabi/apiclient-nodejs/README.md

 1. [docker](https://docs.docker.com/get-docker/).
 2. run `docker-compose.yml` file for starting Docker, by using the command: `docker-compose up`.
 > **_Stop:_**  After running the sample, you can stop the Docker container with `docker-compose down`
 <br/><br/>
+### Shared code settings
+1. Set up your ide to run with `.prettierrc` file which exists on the main root of the project.
+2. Set up your ide to run with `.eslintrc.js` file which exists on the main root of the project.

 ## Running the app
 In order to work with all graphql endpoints of *hepius*: